aeiourun/OSRS-Speedrun-Route/README.md

 #### Files

-**authenticator-verbose.txt:** Complete route notes.
+**authenticator-verbose.md:** Complete route notes.
 Recommended for learning the route.

-**authenticator-basic.txt:** Bare bones route notes.
+**authenticator-basic.md:** Bare bones route notes.
 Technically contains all information needed for a run, but not for the uninitiated.

  **old-route.txt:** Deprecated route notes.
 Outdated, but neat.